Homepage A to Z Index Bibliography People Places Plays Site Map About these letters About EJ Phillips

 Through Col. T. Alston Brown we learn of the death of Mons.
 Antonio Zavistowski which occurred Jan.
 24 at Morris Plains, NJ, aged seventy-six years.
 He was a well known ballerina master to old timers.
 He was at Covent Garden, London, Eng. for some time and came to America with his wife (Christine Ludlam), a well known premiere danseuse, in November 1848.
 He appeared with his wife in the small theatre called the Amphion, adjacent to the old Broadway Theatre.
 He then went to Philadelphia and appeared at Ellsbee's Lyceum They then came back to the old Bowery Theatre, this city.
 Returning to Philadelphia, they appeared at the Arch Street Theatre in 1853, dancing between the plays.
 For Zavistowski's benefit , June 27, 1854, the pantomime of "Too Many Cooks" was acted, when his wife first appeared in pantomime.
 The season of 1858-9 , Zavistowski was at the Walnut Street Theatre, Philadelphia.
 Leaving Philadelphia, they traveled as the Zavistowski Family, consisting of Mrs. Zavistowski (Christine Ludlam) and their two daughters, Alice and Emmeline.
 As the family, they were at Pike's Opera House, Cincinnati in the season of 1864.
 They traveled through the country until they went to San Francisco, Cal. with the spectacle "Snow Flake" and appeared at the Grand Opera House (now Morosco's), under the management of Fred Bert.
 Then Zavistowski went to Australia with Annie Pixley.
 He retired from the stage about 1881 and for years resided at Ridgewood New Jersey.
 When "Michael Strogoff" was done at Booth's Theatre [which was open 1869-1883] he had charge of the billet..

 "Uncle" Antonio was 23 when he came to the US, and retired at 56.
-Were they in Cincinnati when John Nickinson died in Feb.
-1864?
+They seem to have been in Cincinnati when John Nickinson died in Feb.
+1864, and the Zavistowski Troupe is listed on a program with EJ Phillips and Junius Brutus Booth Jr. in Othello.
+Alice Zavistowski played Puck in the revival of A Midsummer Night's Dream when Pike's Opera House burned in March 1866.
 When did Christine die?

 Homepage A to Z Index Bibliography People Places Plays Site Map About these letters About EJ Phillips